 - Pour the marinade over the fish, cover and refrigerate for at least 30 minutes.

 - To make the corn salsa, remove the husks and silky hairs from the corn.
-Use a knife to cut the corn kernels form the cob.
+Use a knife to cut the corn kernels from the cob.

 - Toss the corn kernels with oil, salt and pepper and roast them in a pre-heated oven at 425 F for 20-25 minutes.
 Stir the corn after 10 minutes of roasting to help them roast evenly.